MG Car Club Coronavirus LATEST EVENT UPDATES 26/6/20

 Le Mans Classic – POSTPONED until 1-4th July 2021

 Due to the Coronavirus pandemic the Le Mans Classic 2020 has been postponed until 2021.
 The provisional dates for the event are the 1st – 4th July 2021.
 If you have already booked for the 2020 event then please call your ticket provider for further information and to discuss your options.

-Goodwood Festival of Speed – POSTPONED DATE TBA
+Goodwood Festival of Speed / Goodwood Revival – CANCELLED

-The Practical Classics Classic Car and Restoration Show, with Discovery run by Clarion Events have announced the new dates for the show.
+The Practical Classics Classic Car and Restoration Show, with Discovery run by Clarion Events have announced the event will not now run until 2021.

 All ticket and exhibitor bookings will be carried over to the new date.
 If you have any questions, please visit the website www.necrestorationshow.com or contact your ticket vendor directly.

 CarFest North and South – CANCELLED